JoeysPouch/Joeys-Pouch/README.md

 [This](https://z-for-zarrin.github.io/political_wedges/static/media/Parallelogram-Description-And-Proofs.7b2a9240744c616aec74.pdf) is a fairly academic introduction to the aforementioned framework.
 It goes through the geometric interpretations, the statistical proofs and all the lovely mathematical properties, as well as giving a couple of illustrative examples.

 [This](https://github.com/JoeysPouch/OULA-XGBoost/blob/main/Jupyter%20Notebook.ipynb) is some analysis I did on the Open University Learning Analytics Data Set - specifically, the characteristics of 'high achievers' and the ways in which they interact with their online learning environments.
 I was a bit bored of learning about 'average score at university of x demographic compared to y' so decided to dig a bit deeper into the tail ends of the distribution and explored the characteristics of real high fliers.
 It uses XGBoost, a machine learning algorithm based on ensembles of decision trees.
+It's unabadeshly amateurish - I did it right after a couple of introductory ML and SQL courses, and wasn't super familiar with a lot of conventions or tricks.
+It was still really worth doing, but don't expect anything genius!

 If you're interested, here are a couple of papers I wrote at university in the area of quantitative public opinion: